CIM401

 Week 5

-The last week was spent exploring divergent ideas that might contribute towards my focus project for this module.
-The foundational concept based on previous work is the exploration of combining theoretical circles of 12 - specifically the Circle of Fifths, the Hero’s Journey and the RGB Colour Wheel, in ways that they weren’t designed for.
+The last week was spent exploring divergent ideas (Harvard Professional Development, 2016) that might contribute towards my focus project for this module.
+The foundational concept based on previous work is the exploration of combining theoretical circles of 12 - specifically the Circle of Fifths, the Hero’s Journey and Jack Ox’s Colour Wheel, in ways that they weren’t designed for.
 These ideas came up this week:

 Core Games (https://www.coregames.com/) - a virtual gaming space that could replace a physical venue for a performance piece.
 Currently my chosen venue Otherworld is closed for 2 months for winter.
 Example: https://www.youtube.com/watch?v=CgtjXMQS5II